29 August 2019

 A plan is all well and good, but its efficacy is only assured if people are onboard with the details within.
 Therefore, it’s important to get buy-in from across the business, whether it’s employees or stakeholders.
 A few ideas include:

 To find out more about our energy contracts for small businesses, visit our small and medium businesses page, or give our team a call on 0161 837 3395.
-Or, if you’d like to read more of the latest articles and features from SEFE Energy, check out our blog and newsfeed.
+Or, if you’d like to read more of the latest articles and features from SEFE Energy, check out our insights & resources.